DPS0340/DPS0340/README.md

 ### Interests

-- Backend systems using Spring Boot
+- Adequate Infrastructrue for Startup
 - Infrastructure as Code systems using Kubernetes
-- Modern frontend systems
+- Leveraging Productivity using Software, especially CLI / Scripting

 ### Other Interests

 - Practical communication skills
 - Avoiding bad decisions using post-mortem
 - Constraining for perfection
+- Hacker Culture

 ### Contacts